sbcfiregis/DefensibleSpaceInspections/HowTo.md

 2) Once extracted, change name to "2020_SBC_defensible_space_inspections_CALFIRE"
 3) Bring the shapefile into ArcMap or QGIS
 4) Open attribute table and  __"Select by attributes"__ where
-> __"status" IN ('Incomplete Data or Never Inspected', 'Due for Inspection 2020', 'Structure Destroyed', 'Uninspected (Locked Gate)')__
+> __"status" NOT IN ('Incomplete Data or Never Inspected', 'Due for Inspection 2020')__

 ![alt text](https://github.com/sbcfiregis/photos/blob/master/dsp.JPG?raw=true)

-5) Click __"Show Selected Records"__ button below attribute table
-6) Right-click on _status_ in attribute table and __Field Calculator__
-7) Input __"Uninspected"__
-8) Click __"OK"__ to run the field calculation
-9) "Clear Selected Features"
+5) "Create layer from Selected Features"
-10) Enable editing, Find and Replace where fields = "Unable to Assess".
+6) Enable editing, Find and Replace where fields = "Unable to Assess".
 Then, "Replace All" to blank
-11) Make sure to only choose records up until the last day of the month.
+7) Make sure to only choose records up until the last day of the month.
 (For CF records-sake)
-12) Close out, and Navigate to file in windows explorer and zip the shapefile.
+8) Close out, and Navigate to file in windows explorer and zip the shapefile.
-13) Import to AGOL: ***MUST DISABLE SYNC IN SETTINGS IN ORDER TO OVERWRITE, THEN RE-ENABLE AFTER UPLOAD**
+9) Import to AGOL: ***MUST DISABLE SYNC IN SETTINGS IN ORDER TO OVERWRITE, THEN RE-ENABLE AFTER UPLOAD**
     - Overwrite data
     - Rename fields?